Laser communication in space: 2001–2010

-2011-2020
+2011–2020

-In January 2013, NASA used lasers to beam an image of the Mona Lisa to the Lunar Reconnaissance Orbiter (LRO) roughly 390000 km away.
+In January 2013, NASA used lasers to beam an image of the Mona Lisa to the Lunar Reconnaissance Orbiter (LRO) roughly 390000 km away at night from the Next Generation Satellite Laser Ranging (NGSLR) Station at NASA's Earth-based Goddard Space Flight Center.
 To compensate for atmospheric interference, an error correction code algorithm similar to that used in CDs was implemented.

 In September 2013, a laser communication system was one of four science instruments launched with the NASA LADEE (Lunar Atmosphere and Dust Environment Explorer) mission.
-After a month-long transit to the Moon and a 40-day spacecraft checkout, the laser communications experiments were performed over three months during late 2013 and early 2014.
+After a month-long transit to the Moon and a 40-day spacecraft checkout, daytime laser communications experiments were performed over three months during late 2013 and early 2014.
 Initial data returned from the Lunar Laser Communication Demonstration (LLCD) equipment on LADEE set a space communication bandwidth record in October 2013 when early tests using a pulsed laser beam to transmit data over the 385000 km between the Moon and Earth passed data at a "record-breaking download rate of 622 megabits per second (Mbps)", and also demonstrated an error-free data upload rate of 20 Mbit/s from an Earth ground station to LADEE in lunar orbit.
 The LLCD is NASA's first attempt at two-way space communication using an optical laser instead of radio waves, and is expected to lead to operational laser systems on NASA satellites in future years.

 In November 2013, laser communication from a jet platform Tornado was successfully demonstrated for the first time.
-A laser terminal of the German company Mynaric (formerly ViaLight Communications) was used to transmit data at a rate of 1 Gbit/s over a distance of 60 km and at a flight speed of 800 km/h.
+A laser terminal of the German company Mynaric (formerly ViaLight Communications) was used to transmit data at a rate of 1 Gbit/s over a distance of 60 km and at a flight speed of 800 km/h in daylight.
 Additional challenges in this scenario were the fast flight maneuvers, strong vibrations, and the effects of atmospheric turbulence.
 The demonstration was financed by EADS Cassidian Germany and performed in cooperation with the German Aerospace Center DLR.

 In November 2014, the first ever use of gigabit laser-based communication as part of the European Data Relay System (EDRS) was carried out.
 Further system and operational service demonstrations were carried out in 2014.
 Data from the EU Sentinel-1A satellite in LEO was transmitted via an optical link to the ESA-Inmarsat Alphasat in GEO and then relayed to a ground station using a conventional Ka-band downlink.
 The new system can offer speeds up to 7.2 Gbit/s.
 The Laser terminal on Alphasat is called TDP-1 and is still regularly used for tests.
 The first EDRS terminal (EDRS-A) for productive use has been launched as a payload on the Eutelsat EB9B spacecraft and became active in December 2016.
 It routinely downloads high-volume data from the Sentinel 1A/B and Sentinel 2A/B spacecraft to ground.
 So far (April 2019) more than 20000 links (11 PBit) have been performed.